 I do know that these stories that flooded my classroom when students were given a voice make me angry.

 And I cannot imagine the anger I’d feel if these stories were not just stories for me, but actually my life.

 During this discussion, I didn’t have the magic words for my students to make it all better, but I could give them a space where they’d be listened to.
 I also created a space I was committed to learn in.

-As a teacher, I can either lead my students through these discussions, wading through difficult and unfamiliar territory as we learn about each other and vow to create abiding change- or we can avoid these conversations, pretending all is well and that our only focus should be on our content areas.
+As a teachers, we can either lead our students through these discussions, wading through difficult and unfamiliar territory as we learn about each other and vow to create abiding change- or we can avoid these conversations, pretending all is well and that our only focus should be on our content areas.

 If we go with the second option, avoiding the conversation, keep in mind the fact that all is not well, and your students’ anger and sadness does not go away just because we ignore it.

 In the current virtual space we are in right now, I encourage you to create a space for your students to grieve, to vent, to express themselves, and more than anything else, to be listened to.